SamJT2021/howdy-partners-bookaroo-new/README.md

 Welcome to Bookaroo, the latest and greatest app from Howdy Partners&trade;

-This is your go-to place too keep in touch with all your cowboy friends out on the range.
+This is your go-to place to keep in touch with all your cowboy friends out on the range.

 Simply sign up for an account and get posting!